webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   1. Sender encrypts **hash** of media with **private** key.
   2. Receiver decrypts signature with **senders public** key and compares hash of media with decrypted hash of signature.
   3. If both match, only the sender could sign media and media **integrity** is assured.;
 - **Pseudo-Random Number Generators (PRNGs)**: This method repeats the random numbers after a given time (periodic).
-They are fast and are also deterministic and are useful in producing a repeatable set of random numbers.;
+They are fast and are also deterministic and are useful in producing a repeatable set of random numbers.
+If the seed value(some number) is the same, the generator will produce the same results.
+The seed number will eventually be exhausted and repeat;
 - **True Random Number Generators (TRNGs)**:
   - This method generates a true random number and uses some form of random process.
-One approach is to monitor the movements of a mouse pointer on a screen or from the pauses between keystrokes.
+One approach is to monitor the movements of a mouse pointer on a screen or from the pauses between keystrokes or monitor static(noise) for random seed.
   - Overall, the method is generally slow, especially if it involves human interaction, but is **non-deterministic** and **aperiodic**.;
 - **Frequency Analysis**: cipher cracking methodology that involves identifying patterns and **variations in the probability** of codes.
   - example. a three-letter ciphered text combination spotted at the beginning of a string too often could tip us off that those three letters correlate the letters THE in the English alphabet.;